sgtdi/fswatcher/README.md

 func main() {

-	// Create a new fswatcher instance
-	fsw, err := fswatcher.New(
+	// Create a new fswatcher instance with options fsw, err := fswatcher.New(
 		fswatcher.WithPath("./"),
 		fswatcher.WithLogLevel(fswatcher.LogLevelDebug),